MyEMS/myems.io/docs/installation/raspberry-pi.md

     gzip_types *;
     gzip_vary on;
     proxy_buffering off;

     ...
 }
 ```

-Delete the default 'server' section in /etc/nginx/nginx.conf or in /etc/nginx/conf.d/default.conf and add a new 'server' section with directives as below:
+Add a new 'server' section with directives as below:
 ```
   server {
       listen                 80;